 Shoshana Kertesz was born in Budapest, Hungary.
 She wanted to be a painter since age four.
 Based on her artistic talent, she was placed in an elementary school class that had special art education for the gifted.
 She studied Visual Arts at the Montazs Art School in Budapest for four years.
 Her teachers were Jozsef Baska and Katalin Renyi.
 In 2003 Shoshana left Hungary and moved to Jerusalem, Israel.
 She continued to exhibit her artwork throughout Hungary and Israel.
-The works from this period show an orientation toward Biblical and Jewish subjects.
+The works from this period show an orientation toward Biblical subjects.

 Her figurative oil paintings have a range of different styles and subjects.
 Her realistic portrait series depict great artists, writers, poets and musicians that inspire her.